 Irene was born and raised in Switzerland where she studied at ETH Zurich, with the exception of a one year escape to the University of New South Wales in Sydney, Australia.
 Along the way she became intrigued by the atomic-resolution that structural biology offered to understand how proteins and other biomolecules operate.
 For her PhD she joined the lab of Frédéric Allain at ETH Zurich where she got hooked on NMR, RNA biology and splicing.
 After graduating, Irene moved to San Francisco to join Hiten Madhani's lab at UCSF.
 There she set up a CRISPR-Cas9 base editing system in haploid cells to study splicing using forward genetic screens, supported by fellowships from the Swiss National Science Foundation.

-Starting in September 2024, Irene will be an independent junior group leader at the Institute of Molecular Infection Biology at the University of Würzburg.
+Since September 2024, Irene is an independent junior group leader at the Institute of Molecular Infection Biology at the University of Würzburg.

 In her free time, Irene used to try visiting as many of the US national parks as possible to camp there and hike.
 She is now looking forward to (re-)discovering beautiful spots across Germany and Europe.